Scroll down to view the guide.

 Loosen the two screws using the 6mm Allen key (hex key) on the mount plate of the machine, as indicated.
 The left hand one needs to be undone enough for the flanged washer (A) to be lifted clear of the top plate, or it can be entirely removed if you prefer but do not remove the other screw.
 Repeat this at the bottom end of the machine.

-Lifting the flanged washer clear with one hand, take hold of the Slideway and twist it out as shown.
+Ensure the clamp is fully open.
+Then whilst lifting the flanged washer clear with one hand, take hold of the Slideway and twist it out as shown.
 Once the flanged washer is clear of the top plate it can be released.
 It is normal to feel the balance weight cord working against you.

 You will feel the balance weight cord (A) working against you and try to twist the slideway back, open the slideway carefully and watch that the balance weight cord (A) does not become trapped.
 Tighten the bottom Allen screw (B), as shown, to hold the slideway open in the maintenance position.

-With the Blue Support Board now accessible, slightly pry the edge using a thin and rigid item such as a ruler.
+With the Blue Support Board now accessible, slightly remove the edge away using a thin and rigid item such as a ruler.
 Peel the layers of double sided tape from the Main Body if any tape remains on the surfaces.
 Clean the surface of the Main Body with white spirit to clear any remnants of adhesive.

 Follow through with the same steps for the other Blue Support Board on the Main Body.